chrissherlock/inside-libreoffice/operating_system_layer/threading.md

 };
 ```

-There is nothing terribly remarkable about this class, however I do want to highlight the function incValue\(\), which as the name suggests just increments the flag member variable.
+There is nothing terribly remarkable about this class, however I do want to highlight the function `incValue()`, which as the name suggests just increments the flag member variable.
 As the type of this could be any type that implements the ++ operator, it may be that during the post-increment another thread might interleave due to a context switch and thus interfere with the operator function.
-Thus an `osl::MutexGuard` is set on the class's `m_aMutex` mutex to ensure that this cannot occur.
+Thus an `osl::MutexGuard` is set on the class' `m_aMutex` mutex to ensure that this cannot occur.

 We have already seen how a thread is created, but it might be instructive to see how the thread is created in the unit test.